-The initial notification of a Performance Assessment Interval (PAI) will be based on a Primary Reserve Shortage condition from the dispatch run solution.
+The initial notification of a Performance Assessment Interval (PAI) will be based on a Primary Reserve Shortage condition (Step 1 of the ORDC, see Section 4.3.3 for ORDC details) from the dispatch run solution.
 Condition 1 and/or condition 2, as described in section 8.4A of Manual 18, must be effective for the target time of the interval to designate the interval for potential performance assessment.
 If such conditions are met, the indicator will be communicated for resource owners capable of receiving the data point via ICCP or DNP3 protocols data transfer, upon approval of the Real-Time Security Constrained Economic Dispatch (RTSCED) case.
 Additionally, the PAI indicator can be found in PJM's Data Miner 2 tool.
 The initial PAI notification is based on the best information available in real-time.
-Final determination of whether an interval triggers a Performance Assessment Interval will be in accordance with Section 8.4A of Manual 18.
+Final determination of whether an interval triggers a Performance Assessment Interval will be in accordance with Section 8.4A of Manual 18 and actual PAI intervals to be settled will be available in the Data MIner 2 "Verified Performance Assessments Interval" feed.